Celebrating 18 months smoke-free!

 - Work though your triggers - there will be stress, disagreements, sorrow and so much more, but a cigarette is never the answer.

-Terry Martin, Smoking Cessation Guide, says:Congratulations Vicky, and thanks for your honest thoughts on what it's like to recover from nicotine addiction.
+Terry Martin, About.com Smoking Cessation, says:Congratulations Vicky, and thanks for your honest thoughts on what it's like to recover from nicotine addiction.
 You touch on an important point in your account:

 - Smoking cessation is a process, not an event.